-This document is a CCSDS Report, which contains background and explanatory material to support the CCSDS Recommendations on the TC, TM and AOS Space Data Link Protocols (references [1], [2], and [3], respectively), and the Communications Operation Procedure-1 (reference [4]) that accompanies the TC Space Data Link Protocol.
+This document is a CCSDS Report, which contains background and explanatory material to support the CCSDS Recommended Standards on the TC, TM and AOS Space Data Link Protocols (references [1], [2], and [3], respectively), and the Communications Operation Procedure-1 (reference [4]) that accompanies the TC Space Data Link Protocol.

-Through the process of normal evolution, it is expected that expansion, deletion or modification to this document may occur.
-This Recommendation is therefore subject to CCSDS document management and change control procedures, as defined in reference [5].
+Through the process of normal evolution, it is expected that expansion, deletion, or modification of this document may occur.
+This Report is therefore subject to CCSDS document management and change control procedures, which are defined in Organization and Processes for the Consultative Committee for Space Data Systems (CCSDS A02.1-Y-4).
 Current versions of CCSDS documents are maintained at the CCSDS Web site: